TrungNguyen1909/writeups/35c3/pillow/index.md

 I didn't solve this challenge during the CTF, when revisiting this challenge after checkout @LinusHenze repo, I have a big learning oppuntunity to checkout XNU exploitation, which was completely new to me.

+You may want to checkout the [exploit code](https://github.com/TrungNguyen1909/writeups/tree/master/35c3/pillow)

 ## Basic stuff
 Feel free to skip this part if you have already had a basic knowledge in Mach.
 ### Mach